Generate Client ID and Secret in GitLab Self-Hosted

 2. Get Client ID and Client Secret

-Ensure you select the required scopes (openid
+Ensure you select the required scopes (openid, profile, email,

 follow the principle of least privilege and only request permissions that are